kennytilton/mxtodomvc/README.md

 > "Derived Values, Flowing" -- [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

 Most today call this _reactive programming_.
-That describes well the programmer mindset in the small, but we find _dataflow_ more descriptive of the emergent systems.
+That describes well the programmer mindset in the small.
+We find _dataflow_ more descriptive of the emergent systems.

 *Prior and concurrent art*